mikepenz/gradle-dependency-submission/README.md

 - Highly flexible configuration
 - Submits all maven dependencies via the Dependency Submission API

-This action executes the `dependencies` task of a given Gradle project, and will submit the dependency tree via the [Dependency Submission API](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api).
+> **Note**: This action executes the `dependencies` task of a given Gradle project, and will submit the dependency tree via the [Dependency Submission API](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api).

+> **Note**: At this time `Gradle 7.5` or newer is required as it offers a new task to retrieve individual properties.
+(Used to retrieve build file path, and project name)

 ## Setup